Changelog for us.qubole.com¶

 QTEZ-443: Fixed an issue in which Tez UI was unable to download LevelDB file (that contains timeline data/log) for application when the IP address of a cluster node in a private subnet got repeated.

 QTEZ-450: Fixed the issue in which Reducer was not visible in Tez UI when the configured Tez version was 0.8.4.

 |19th July, 2019 (6:04 AM PST)||56.0.92||Enhancement||PRES-2918: A new experimental configuration property called

-PRES-2746: S3 buckets were inaccessible when Dual IAM Roles were configured on the Qubole account.
+PRES-2746: S3 buckets were inaccessible with IAM Roles configured on the Qubole account.
 To resolve this issue,